Actions

 Windowed-mode windows can be maximized with glfwMaximizeWindow(window)

-attribute.
+.
 Windows can be set to immediately maximize after creation using the GÖFW_MAXIMIZED

 Iconified or maximized windows may be restored with glfwRestoreWindow(window)